auth0/docs/CONTRIBUTING.md

 * comment [string, optional] (new in 1.2) - A comment provided by the user or the application.

 #### Escaping Strings
 Occasionally you will need to use strings that contain the characters that are used for template replacement.
-The examples of this are `${example}` and `<%= example %>`.
+The examples of this are `${example}`, `<% example %>` and `<%= example %>`.
 If you try to include these in your doc or a code snippet the document will fail to render because our template engine will try to replace your variable, i.e. `example`.
 However, you can include these by escaping them as shown below.

 Change `${example}` to `<%= "${example}" %>`.

 Change `<%= example %>` to `${ "<%= example %>" }`.

+Change `<% example %>` to `${ "<% example %>" }`.

 ### Screenshots
 On Mac OS X screenshots of the Auth0 interface need to be taken with Chrome, taking into account the following: